anfedoro/prompt_distil/README.md

 - **Caching with LRU**: Lexicon loading, stemming, and alias generation are cached
 - **Optimized Fuzzy Matching**: Uses rapidfuzz instead of difflib for 10x speed improvement
 - **Hybrid Mode Optimization**: LLM processes only relevant symbols, then applies rules selectively
-- **Symbol Filtering**: Limits LLM candidate symbols to 50 most relevant matches
+- **Symbol Processing**: All project symbols passed to LLM for maximum multilingual context
 - **Bounded Scanning**: Cache limited to 1000 files and 200KB per file by default
 - **Debug Logging**: Comprehensive logging system for analyzing reconciliation behavior when enabled